hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Third Party Integrations/Synchronizing Cloud Code with GitHub or Bitbucket.md

 ![](img/GitSynch/14.png)

-The GitHub Import page opens where you can connect the GameSparks platform to your GitHub account:
+The GitHub Import page opens where you can use a hotlink to connect the GameSparks platform to your GitHub account:

 ![](img/GitSynch/37.png)